 Vitamin C, as known as Ascorbic acid is an essential nutrient for our body.
-It is important for maintaining good health, keeping infections at bay, keeping the antibodies in order and to help wounds heal and body to repair bones, teeth, and cartilage.
+It is important for maintaining good health, keeping infections at bay, keeping the antibodies in order, and helping wounds heal and the body repair bones, teeth, and cartilage.

 Our body does not produce or store Vitamin C in its tissues, hence we need to consume it on a regular and daily basis for good health.
 A daily intake of 90 mg ascorbic acid for adult males and 75 mg for adult females and 15 mg for children aged 1-3 years is the recommendation of the North American Dietary Reference Intake.

 While citrus fruits are a well-known source of Vitamin C, several fruits and vegetables are a rich source of this essential nutrient as well.

 List of Fruits List of Vegetables

 Vitamin C will strengthen your body and protect you from infection as well as quicken the body’s ability to repair wounds.

 Vitamin C helps manufacture collagen that is responsible for the firmness of your skin.
 Lack of ascorbic acid in your diet will lead to the formation of wrinkles at an early age.

 Vitamin C is an important factor in collagen production, which is essential for the repair of various tissues.
 Collagen helps maintain the health of bodily tissues like skin, bones, blood vessels, tendons, ligaments, skin, etc.

 Vitamin C also helps improve blood circulation and strengthens and repairs capillaries.
 Ascorbic acid is important for getting stronger, thicker hair.

 Scurvy is a condition that occurs because of a lack of vitamin C in your diet.
 It is manifested by symptoms, such as dry skin with spots, bleeding gums, and swelling of long bones.
 This can be treated with an oral medication of vitamin C.